-- The notes are designed for investors who seek a return of three times the appreciation of the J.P.
-Morgan Contag Beta Full Energy Class A Excess Return Index up to a maximum total return on the notes of between 15.00% and 25.00%\ at maturity.
-Investors should be willing to forgo interest payments and, if the Underlying declines, be willing to lose some or all of their principal.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing May 12, 2011. - Minimum denominations of \$10,000 and integral multiples of \$1,000 in excess thereof. - The notes are expected to price on or about April 30, 2010 and are expected to settle on or about May 5, 2010.
+- The notes are designed for investors who seek unleveraged exposure to the J.P.
+Morgan Contag Beta Alternate Benchmark Class A Excess Return Index as described below.
+Investors should be willing to forgo periodic interest payments and, if the Underlying declines from the Initial Underlying Value, be willing to lose some or all of their principal.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing May 12, 2011[†] - Minimum denominations of \$10,000 and integral multiples of \$1,000 in excess thereof - The terms of the notes set forth below, to the extent they differ from or conflict with those set forth in the accompanying product supplement no. 187-A-II, will supersede the terms set forth in product supplement no. 187-A-II.
+In particular, your payment at maturity will be determined in part by reference to both a Deduction Amount and an Additional Amount, as described below under "Key Terms Payment at Maturity." - The notes are expected to price on or about April 30, 2010 and are expected to settle on or about May 5, 2010.